 No importance given to verify the employee authenticity

 Glassdoor does not have a verification system which can actually verify if the employee actually worked in that particular company or not.
 In short anyone can post on Glassdoor – for any company.
 Anyone can create an account without anything but an email address.

 As per the guidelines each individual should submit only one review, per employer, per year.
 Unfortunately there is no system that can stop someone from creating multiple Glassdoor accounts with multiple emails to post as many as positive or negative reviews.

 People who write the reviews can either be very happy or very upset with the company.
 In both the cases you will see extreme ratings.
 People tend to drop strong comments for publicity.
 Such an impulsive act without a thought leads to spreading the wrong message.

 Sometimes an individual writes negative comments about his/her experience like – coworkers playing corporate politics, manager being biased or about his department which is not handled properly because of few unskilled managers.
 But his comment will show a wrong image about the entire company culture which is not true.

 The Bottom Line

-There are many other ways to research about the companies regarding like culture and work life balance.
+There are many other ways to research about companies like culture and work life balance.
 Candidates can even confront the company HR with their doubts during their interview.
-Candidates can look at companies own website and can even look for news, articles written about companies from unbiased news sources.
+Candidates can look at company websites and can even look for news articles written about companies from unbiased news sources.
 Another good idea is to reach out to employees who currently work at a company personally through LinkedIn, especially if there is a shared contact.